kohiry/kohiry/README.md

 - 📫 How to reach me **https://t.me/gerardso**

-- 📄 Know about my experiences [https://clck.ru/35AsgL](https://clck.ru/35AsgL)
+- 📄 Know about my experiences <in progress>

 - ⚡ Fun fact **I like read ranobe :^)**